 PhD - Leuven | More than two weeks ago

-This PhD research will benefit of guidance and teamwork within the Advanced-RF department at imec, with expertise on RF technologies and devices, on RFIC design, on communication and radar systems.
+You will be part of the Advanced-RF department of imec and will work alongside experts in the field of mm-wave/sub-THz RFIC design and high-frequency characterization.
 The position will be based in the headquarter of imec in Leuven, Belgium.

 Who you are

-Required background: MSc degree in electrical, electronic or communication engineering or equivalent; knowledge of RF and analog IC design
+Required background: MSc degree in electrical, electronic or communication engineering or equivalent

 Type of work: 10% literature, 20% architectural study, 50% IC design, 20% experimental